adelasantosd/normtrace-disability-rights/normative-analysis-protocol.md

 7. Do not infer implementation merely because a duty is declared in statutory text.
 8. Where the text is incomplete, outdated, or uncertain, say so explicitly rather than filling the gap by assumption.
 9. Use structured outputs to support later comparison, not to replace interpretive judgement.
 10. Quantification must remain subordinate to legal interpretation, not the reverse.
+11. In multilevel systems, competence location is part of the legal analysis, not a secondary administrative detail.

 ---